markusressel/py-image-dedup/README.md

 Since we might already have a previous version of this file in the database before analysing a given file the file modification time is compared to the given one.
 If the database content seems to be still correct the signature for this file will **not** be recalculated.
 Because of this, subsequent runs will be much faster.
 There still has to happen some file access though, so it is probably limited by that.

 ### Phase 4 - Finding duplicates

 Every file is now processed again - but only by means of querying the database backend for similar images (within the given `max_dist`).
 If there are images found that match the similarity criteria they are considered duplicate candidates.
-All candidates are then ordered by the following criteria (in this exact order):
+All candidates are then ordered according to the `prioritization_rules`, which you can specify yourself in the configuration, see [Configuration](#Configuration).

+If you do not specify `prioritization_rules` yourself, the following order will be used:

 1. pixel count (more is better)
 1. EXIF data (more exif data is better)